aman75verma/Agentic-PR-Release/docs/Study.md

 - **Fixed Rubric:** System prompt constraints (checking for hardcoded secrets, presence of tests, and reasonable diff size).
 - **PR Metadata:** PR title and description to understand intent.

+### 3. Securing Multi-Tenant Workflows
+- Our server acts on behalf of Alice for Alice's repos, and Bob for Bob's repos.
+- We never hardcode `GITHUB_TOKEN` anymore.
+Each API call (like getting diffs or posting comments) dynamically injects the appropriate `access_token` by performing a database lookup on the `repo` field passed by the incoming webhook.